Acyclovir Oral SuspensionPronunciation

 Patients should be advised to maintain adequate hydration.

-Patients should be informed that acyclovir is not a cure for genital herpes.
-There are no data evaluating whether acyclovir will prevent transmission of infection to others.
+Genital Herpes Infections: Patients should be informed that Acyclovir is not a cure for genital herpes.
+There are no data evaluating whether Acyclovir will prevent transmission of infection to others.
 Because genital herpes is a sexually transmitted disease, patients should avoid contact with lesions or intercourse when lesions and/or symptoms are present to avoid infecting partners.
 Genital herpes can also be transmitted in the absence of symptoms through asymptomatic viral shedding.
-If medical management of genital herpes recurrence is indicated, patients should be advised to initiate therapy at the first sign or symptom of an episode.
+If medical management of a genital herpes recurrence is indicated, patients should be advised to initiate therapy at the ï¬rst sign or symptom of an episode.

 The data presented below include references to peak steady-state plasma acyclovir concentrations observed in humans treated with 800 mg given orally 5 times a day (dosing appropriate for treatment of herpes zoster) or 200 mg given orally 5 times a day (dosing appropriate for treatment of genital herpes).
 Plasma drug concentrations in animal studies are expressed as multiples of human exposure to acyclovir at the higher and lower dosing schedules (see CLINICAL PHARMACOLOGY: Pharmacokinetics).